 The first most popular site people like to visit here is the Newport Aquarium, which is known for its unique design in a glass-surrounded tunnel and large underwater exhibits.

-The aquarium is open from 10 AM to 6 PM every day, and hours are extended in the summer.
 Visitors should also check out the World Peace Bell, which is open from Monday to Saturday from 10 AM to 4 PM, which was supposed to be part of the Millennium Monument.

 To check out the history of the location, go to the East Row Historic District, which is home to 19th-century Victorian homes.